PedroRafa26/tone-expo-example-implementation/readme.md

 # Tone Framework Expo Integration for Android
-This guide will walk you throught the Tone Framework Integration for Android development
+This guide will walk you throught the Tone Framework Integration for Android with the Expo SDK

 ## Project Preparation